 Bio-Rad: 3Q Earnings Snapshot

 HERCULES, Calif.
-(AP) _ Bio-Rad Laboratories Inc. (BIO.B) on Thursday reported a third-quarter loss of $258.8 million, after reporting a profit in the same period a year earlier.
+(AP) _ Bio-Rad Laboratories Inc. (BIO) on Thursday reported a third-quarter loss of $258.8 million, after reporting a profit in the same period a year earlier.

-On a per-share basis, the Hercules, California-based company said it had a loss of $8.68.
-Earnings, adjusted for one-time gains and costs, were $1.61 per share.
+The Hercules, California-based company said it had a loss of $8.68 per share.
+Earnings, adjusted for one-time gains and costs, came to $1.61 per share.

 The maker of instruments used in biomedical research posted revenue of $560.6 million in the period.

-Bio-Rad shares have climbed 50% since the beginning of the year.
-In the final minutes of trading on Thursday, shares hit $345.13, a climb of 26% in the last 12 months.
+Bio-Rad shares have risen 44% since the beginning of the year.
+In the final minutes of trading on Thursday, shares hit $333.58, a climb of 22% in the last 12 months.